Frostpunk: Legacy

 A sequel was announced on 12 August 2021.
 Frostpunk 2 is set in New London, 30 years after the "Great Storm" of the original game, and the consequences of the advent of the petroleum industry in New London.
 The game was released on 20 September 2024.

 A Frostpunk board game designed by Jakub Wiśniewski and Glass Cannon Unplugged was funded via Kickstarter in October 2020.

+British nerdcore musician Stupendium released the song "Shelter from the Storm", depicting the founding of New London sung from the perspective of the Captain and his followers.

 According to Christopher Livingston from PC Gamer, Frostpunk became an influence on a number of city-building games.
 Its expedition mechanic, which interweaves narrative with exploration, can be seen in games such as The Wandering Village, Ixion, and Aquatico, while its focus on politics can also be seen in games such as Urbek City Builder and Floodland.